LPFM Checklist: Antenna Structures

 - FAA Advisory Circular AC 70/7460-1L – Obstruction Marking and Lighting

 - §73.816 – Antennas (LPFM)

 - §73.877 – Station logs for LPFM stations

 - §73.1231 – Antenna structure, marking and lighting

 - What information must be kept in the station log?

 - The CP shows only a horizontal power but no vertical power.
-Does this mean that LPFM is prohibited from using vertically polarized antennas?
+Does this mean that LPFM is prohibited from using vertically or circular polarized antennas?

 Before you go, feel free to download a two-page version of the checklist items suitable for use at your station.